School of Geography and the Environment, University of Oxford

 The School of Geography and the Environment (SoGE) is a department of the University of Oxford in England, which is part of the university's Social Sciences Division.
 It is located in the Oxford University Centre for the Environment on South Parks Road, in central Oxford.

 The department is well known for its research-based curriculum.
+It has been ranked the world’s top geography department for 15 consecutive years by the QS World University Rankings by Subject.

 SoGE has a unique academic curriculum.
 The curriculum of an undergraduate student consists of both physical and human geography as well as GIS and cartography.
 It focuses on both physical and human geography while giving the opportunity to specialize in a particular topic.

 SoGE houses three research centres: the Environmental Change Institute (ECI), the Smith School of Enterprise and the Environment (SSEE), and the Transport Studies Unit (TSU).

 History

 In 1887, Halford John Mackinder was appointed as the university's first lecturer in geography.
 The School of Geography (as it was then known) was established in 1899.

 Initially, the School was housed on the upper floor of the Old Ashmolean building, but it outgrew these premises and began renting temporary rooms on Broad Street in 1909.
 In 1910 it moved into part of Acland House in Broad Street.
 In 1922 the School moved to Holywell House on Mansfield Road.
-In 2009, it was renamed as the School of Geography and the Environment.British Geography played quite an important role exploring and documenting the different parts of the earth surface.
+In 2009, it was renamed as the School of Geography and the Environment.
+British Geography played quite an important role exploring and documenting the different parts of the earth surface.